stefandesouza/PNLA/README.md

 Example usages can be found in "example".

 ***
-Tesing routines will implemented by you in the "tests" file.
+Tesing routines are implemented in the "tests" file.